Argentina’s government is wooing entrepreneurs with a new law

 Fast-track for company registration

-The Entrepreneurs’ Law will facilitate the establishment, promotion, and potential growth of new companies by allowing them to set up their businesses via the Internet in 24 hours with a simplified business entity (SAS) model.
-This includes the opening of a bank account, digital books, and setting up a CUIT (identification number).
-Another interesting advantage of the Company by Simplified Shares (SAS) model is that even though it allows Argentine companies to have just one owner, if a founder wishes to add a partner there is no need to modify the type of partnership.
+The Entrepreneurs’ Law will facilitate the establishment, promotion and potential growth of new companies by allowing them to set up their businesses via the internet in 24 hours with a simplified business entity (SAS) model.
+This includes the opening of a bank account, digital books and setting up a CUIT (identification number).
+Another interesting advantage of the Company by Simplified Shares (SAS) model is that even though it allows Argentine companies to have just one owner, if a founder wishes to add a partner, there is no need to modify the type of partnership.

 Currently, the entire process to set up a business in Argentina can take anywhere from six months to one year.
 This setup time is now significantly reduced, even providing companies with a temporary address.
 Founders will then have between six and 12 months to change to a permanent address.